top of page

 Revolved Side Angle Variation (Parivrtta Parsvakonasana)

-For more poses and to find out more, or want to start a regular practice then take a look at the Yoga Guide for Beginners, perfect for anyone starting out in their yoga journey.
+For more poses and to find out more, or want to start a regular practice then take a look at the Free Yoga Guide for Flexibility, perfect for anyone starting out in their yoga journey.

 It can help you get more flexible, lose weight and maintain a regular practice you can build up over time and at your own pace.